 Fit is pretty much in the ear of the beholder, and the Galaxy Buds 2 earbuds fit me better, but both are very comfortable.
 However, the touch panels on the Galaxy Buds 2 are hypersensitive compared to the updated Samsung Galaxy Buds 2 Pro, making the newer version more seamless to use.
 With an IPX2 rating, the Samsung Galaxy Buds 2 is merely splash-resistant compared to the very water-resistant Galaxy Buds 2 Pro and its IPX7 rating.
 Both battery cases look nearly identical in form, and both cases scratch easily despite the difference in texture.

-The sets of earbuds suffer similarly from having some limited adjustability in the Galaxy Wearable app like EQ presets and customization of controls.
+The sets of earbuds suffer similarly from limited adjustability in the Galaxy Wearable app, such as EQ presets and control customization.
 Only the Galaxy Buds 2 Pro has Bluetooth 5.3 and support for the Samsung Seamless Codec; the Buds 2 uses Bluetooth 5.2 and supports the Samsung Scalable Codec, AAC, and SBC.

-The Galaxy Buds 2 sounds great with a curve that follows our ideal closely with some under-emphasis above 8kHz.
+The Galaxy Buds 2 sounds great, with a curve that closely follows our ideal, with some under-emphasis above 8kHz.
 The newer Galaxy Buds 2 Pro deviates by exaggerating above 10kHz and under-emphasizing between 7-9kHz with extra bass.
-Unless it’s the best ANC you want or have concerns about waterproofing, it might be worth saving your money with the Galaxy Buds 2.
+Unless it’s the best ANC you want or you have concerns about waterproofing, it might be worth saving your money with the Galaxy Buds 2.

 How does the Samsung Galaxy Buds 2 Pro compare to the first Samsung Galaxy Buds Pro?